 Online Art Galleries

-The biggest challenge to selling your art online is getting it in front of those rare, unicorn-like beings who love it enough to buy it.
+The biggest challenge to selling your art online is getting it in front of those rare, unicorn-like beings who’ll love it enough to buy it.
 If you’ve ever created a portfolio website but found visitors few and far between you’ll know how discouraging the whole venture can be.
-The dream of making a living from selling your art can slowly fade as your work gathers dust in a lonely corner of the internet.
+The dream of making a living from selling your art fades while your work gathers dust in a lonely corner of the internet.

-Showing your work on online art galleries or marketplaces allows you to expand your reach in the search for potential buyers.
+Showing your work on online art galleries and marketplaces allows you to expand your reach in the search for potential buyers.
 But didn’t the internet promise an end to artists relying on galleries to sell their work?
 Can’t you just sell directly to collectors, ditch the middle man and keep 100% of the sale price?

-The best online galleries (there are only a handful of really good ones) will put your work in front of a large demographic actively looking to buy art.
-And people ARE buying art online.
-The Hiscox 2018 Report showed that online art market sales reached an estimated $4.22 billion in 2017 (up 12% from the year before).
-Reputable online galleries with curatorial experience, payment protection, promotion skills and guidance are where you want to be.
+The best online galleries (and there are only a handful of really good ones) put your work in front of a large demographic actively looking to buy art.
+And people are buying art online.
+The Hiscox Online Art Trade Report 2023 shows online art market sales reached an estimated $10.8 billion, up 6% from $10.2 billion in 2021.
+Reputable online galleries with curatorial experience, payment protection, promotional skills and guidance are where you want to be.

-So which gallery would I sign up to?
+Which gallery would I sign up to myself?
 Without a doubt it would be Saatchi Art.
-Not only are they the biggest online gallery in the world they also do things really well – read about my experience of buying prints from Saatchi Art.
+Not only are they the biggest online gallery in the world they also do things really well – read my experience of buying prints from Saatchi Art.